Innovative Natural Fertilizer and Pesticide Solutions for Multiple Crops

 Matt Kowalski is the principal of Stronghold Keep Inc. He is also the co-owner of the Kowaltek Restaurant Group and a director at VRM Labs.
 His past experience includes having been president and CEO at Natural Industries from 2002 to 2012, as well as global market manager at Bio Control, Novozymes BioAg.

-*Disclaimer: The profile provides information which was sourced and approved by MustGrow Biologics Corp. in order to help investors learn more about the company.
-MustGrow Biologics Corp. is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by MustGrow Biologics Corp.
+(CSE:MGRO).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by MustGrow Biologics Corp., in order to help investors learn more about the company.
+MustGrow Biologics Corp. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.